Center for Statistics and Machine Learning

-Princeton University has a rich and influential history in statistics and machine learning, with individuals such as Samuel Wilks, John Tukey, William Feller, Alonzo Church, Alan Turing, and John Von Neumann having played key roles in pioneering the use of statistics, probabilistic models, and computers to solve real world problems.
-Based on a foundation formed by Samuel Wilks, the Department of Statistics existed at Princeton University during 1965-1985, with John Tukey being its inaugural chair.
-Princeton has educated many highly influential leaders in statistics.
+Established in July 2014, the Center for Statistics and Machine Learning is part of a rich and influential history in data science at Princeton University.
+Individuals such as Samuel Wilks, John Tukey, William Feller, Alonzo Church, Alan Turing, and John Von Neumann played key roles in pioneering the use of statistics, probabilistic models, and computers to solve real world problems.
+The Cooley–Tukey FFT algorithm (1965), and the initiation of the ImageNet database (2009) are two prominent examples of Princeton’s prior contributions to data science.

 The center is housed at 26 Prospect Avenue (Bendheim Center for Finance Building, and formerly Dial Lodge).

 Convergence Rates of Stochastic Algorithms in Nonsmooth Nonconvex OptimizationThu, Nov 14, 2019, 4:30 pmLocation: B205 Engineering QuadrangleSpeaker(s):